Fence Installation Cost in Phoenix (2026)

 Community❓Common Questions

-Yes, the City of Phoenix requires a permit for any fence over 3 feet in height.
-In 2026, standard fence permit fees typically start at $98, but can range from $75 to $250 depending on the total project valuation.
+Yes, the City of Phoenix requires a building permit for any fence or freestanding wall over 3 feet in height.
+For 2026, the standard residential fence permit fee is approximately $98.

 📊Our Methodology